Adithya-5369/Leave-Automation-System/README.md

 Please do **not copy, modify, reuse, or deploy** this project without explicit written permission.

 📧 Contact for usage inquiries: muttaadithyasaisrinivas@gmail.com

----

-## 🛡 License

-This project is licensed under the [MIT License](LICENSE).
-You're free to use, modify, and distribute this software with attribution.
-See the `LICENSE` file for more details.